AVAIlable NOW IN FESTIVALS

 CURRENT STAGE

-• Since we started production in 2016, we have filmed over 100 days in New York City, Los Angeles and Berlin.
+Since we started production in 2016, we have filmed over 100 days in New York City, Los Angeles, and Berlin.
+We have accumulated over 1,683 hours of footage, including archival footage.

-• We are currently seeking finishing funds to cover the costs of color grading, sound mixing, third-party licensing, and festival submissions.
+We are a fully independent production with no major studio backing.
+We are currently seeking finishing funds to cover the costs of festivals, distribution, and community impact.

 SUPPORT the film